 AfTra Grant Eligibility

-Every year we receive numerous applications from organizations that are simply not eligible for an AfTra grant.
+Every year we receive numerous applications from organizations and institutions that are simply not eligible for an AfTra grant.
 Please check that you meet the criteria below before you apply.

 Who is eligible?

 Organizations that are eligible to receive funds or assistance directly from AfTra include:

 - Regional Economic Communities and regional institutions as well as regional agencies or institutions concerned with trade development.